nwinn-student/luau-creator/DESIGN_PROCESS.md

 # Specification
 The specification evolved throughout the designs.

-1. Creation process of database and it's underlying structure.
+1. Creator assists in the creation process of a database and it's underlying structure.
 2. Due to the persistence of databases, memory-usage is of highest priority.
 3. The data must be easily accessible.
 4. The data must be easy to add to and remove from.